tnitoh/tnitoh.github.io/index.md

 ## Upcoming talks

-- "Photon counting CT" at JSRT, April 14, 2023 (Yokohama, Kanagawa)
+- "Frontiers in Computed Tomography: Research Directions with Photon Counting - Perspectives from R&D" at JSRT, April 14, 2023 (Yokohama, Kanagawa)
-- "Photon counting CT" at JSMP, April 15, 2023 (Yokohama, Kanagawa)
+- "Principle of Photon-Counting CT and its Future Prospects" at JSMP, April 15, 2023 (Yokohama, Kanagawa)
-- "Photon counting CT" at JRC, April 15, 2023 (Yokohama, Kanagawa)
+- "All about Photon Counting CT Technology" at JRC, April 15, 2023 (Yokohama, Kanagawa)
 - "Photon counting CT" at JAMIT, July 28, 2023 (Suita, Osaka)

 ## Links